peterbuitho/ImageKeywordGenerator/README.md

 ### ToDo's

 - Lookup from Ollama list of models instead
-- Add place name lookup from image GPS data if any
+- Add place name lookup from image GPS data if any and vice versa
 - Maybe normalize Vietnamese embedding